YogishaNiraula/TodoAppTs/README.md

 ### Note
 1. All input fields in the form should have `required` validation before it can be submitted.
-2. For adding and editing features, make use of modal to display form.
+2. For adding and editing features, make use of modal or popup to display form.
+3. Completed task's title should be displayed in line through format.Eg. ~~This task needs to be completed.